-The CoPilot GPS picked the best caravan towing route via the main roads and avoided the SatNav’s favourite of over the Berwyn Mountains.
-That immediate a big plus to the CoPilot GPS App over Google Maps.
+The CoPilot GPS picked the best caravan towing route via the main roads and avoided SatNav's favourite over the Berwyn Mountains.
+That immediately a big plus to the CoPilot GPS App over Google Maps.

-While driving, it spoke clear instructions and helped with displaying which lane to be in at junctions.
+While driving, it spoke clear instructions and helped display which lane to be in at junctions.

 The map display has icons with warnings and information.
 I found these icons too small while driving, and were not clear what they were telling me.

-It also displayed the speed limit on screen.
-The speed limit was just for the road and didn’t take into account the speed limit while towing.
+It also displayed the speed limit on the screen.
+The speed limit was just for the road and didn't consider the speed limit while towing.
 It would show 60mph instead of 50mph, for example.